OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-architect.md

 ![Detailed chart in AI Mentor Studio showing the technical debt trendline and trend value over time.](images/use-chart-ams.png "Detailed Technical Debt Chart")

 The technical debt chart includes a technical debt trendline and a trend value.
 This information tells you whether your technical debt is increasing or decreasing with time.
+The chart is a stacked 100% chart for the level of technical debt with the Y axis reflecting the trendline drawn in the chart.

+Ideally, you want your technical debt chart all green with a horizontal trendline.
+Or, a chart that's not so green but has a high negative trendline which indicates that the technical debt is being actively worked on.

 To get information for a specific date, hover your mouse over the chart.

 ![Image of a technical debt chart with a cursor hovering over a specific date for detailed information.](images/use-chart-date-ams.png "Technical Debt Chart with Date Information")